albetnov/100-days-of-code/log.md

 ### Day 22: March 16, 2022

 **Today's Progress**: Learned about Try Catch and Finally, Throw, Global Catch, and Custom Error.

+### Day 23: March 17, 2022

+**Today's Progress**: Learned about callbacks: callback in callback, and pyramid of doom problem.
+Learned about Promise: then, catch, finally, resolve, reject, and chained method.